The rise of sports holidays has been a constant trend for more than a decade.

 What could be better than spending your holiday building your raft and hoping that it doesn’t sink as you float down a river?

-And while some of the activities and competition do require some previous experience, the mix of risk, adrenaline, and focus will give you a holiday to remember.
+And while some of the activities and competitions do require some previous experience, the mix of risk, adrenaline, and focus will give you a holiday to remember.

 As well as potentially new skills, a higher level of fitness and some new sporting friends.